themcaffee/GoSquatch/docs/github-action.md

 ## Configuration

 GoSquatch is configured with a `.squatch` in the folder `srcDir`.
-This file is not required and the action will just fine without it.
+This file is not required and the action will run just fine without it.
 However, if you need additional configuration options then it is available.

 ## Example Usage